Epidemiology of snakebites: Africa

-Mambas, cobras, and some larger puff adder species may claim territories of up to 1 to 2 sqkm, which are used by the snakes for hunting and reproduction.
+Mambas, cobras, and some larger viper species from the genus Bitis may claim territories of up to 1 to 2 sqkm, which are used by the snakes for hunting and reproduction.
 These snakes are large enough to defend their territory from intruders, including humans.
 The black mamba, in particular, is among the most venomous snakes in the world and one of the most aggressive.
-It is the longest snake on the continent and is able to move at 11 km/h, making it unusually dangerous.
+It is the longest venomous snake on the continent and is able to move at 11 km/h, making it unusually dangerous.
 Although black mambas cause only 0.5-1% of snakebites in South Africa, they produce the highest mortality rate and the species is responsible for many snake bite fatalities.
 The black mamba is the species with the highest mortality rate in every single nation in which it occurs, despite not being responsible for the most numerous snakebites.
 It is also the species which has the highest mortality rate worldwide.
 Although antivenom saves many lives, mortality due to black mamba envenomation is still at 14%, even with antivenom treatment.
 In addition to antivenom treatment, endotracheal intubation and mechanical ventilation are required for supportive therapy.

 There are also venomous colubrids in Africa, although of these only two arboreal genera, the boomslang and the twig snakes, are likely to inflict life-threatening bites.
 Of the Atractaspididae, Atractaspis is the species involved in the majority of bites.
 Since these snakes are nocturnal and fossorial, living in burrows underground, bites remain rare, peaking at 1 to 3% in certain areas of the Sudanian savanna.
 However, there is no antivenom or other effective therapy for Atractaspis envenomation, and the case fatality rate remains approximately 10%, with death typically occurring quickly.